Carrier Comparison

 USPS vs UPS for Heavy Packages Decision Checklist

-• Define the top order profiles where USPS and UPS compete.
+• List your top 3-5 heavy-package order profiles where USPS and UPS actually compete.

 Real-World USPS vs UPS for Heavy Packages Examples